MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### CancelAllDialog

-Cancels all active dialogs including any active parent dialogs.
+Deletes all dialogs on the stack, including parent and child dialogs.

 ``` C#
 new CancelAllDialog()